kukuu/AGILITY/README.md

 		7. Ensuring incremental releases.
 As this will allow to mange volume of flaws

-		8. Have a micro-service architecture in place that ensures features are shipped with their context and configuration management services.
+		8. Have a micro-service architecture in place that supports loose coupling and
+		   ensures features are shipped with their context and configuration management services.

 		9. No configurations will sit outside the features that are developed.
 		   They will be contained in the same repository.
 This will be to avoid platform configuration changes that can potentially result in code and applications breaking.
 		   Use Docker, Puppet and Vagrant to support the application build

 		10. Have documentation and dashboard available and easily accessible to the development team and stakeholders

 		11. Ensure there is consistent and constant communication in the team with actions and setup agenda.

 	4. Improving and managing  complicated API random calls to disparate systems:

 		The API data flow to the the UI environment may initially consist of making several API calls to a variable number of  different data sources from the backend.
 		May include  Machine Learning servers, ElasticSearch indexes, H-BASE and CORE  source.
 Making these numbers of API calls to such disparate systems is  expensive and increases latency and expected response times.

 		Such an architecture can be re-vamped by  bulding a gatewawy to allow all the data systems to manage and push into a central gateway poll, using for example Apache's ActiveMQ as middleware, from where the UI backend will make a single call to the gateway pipeline.
 		The gateway serves to save data and replicate across multiple services with stored changes.
 It also allowed multiple  end points to subscribe to the service that it provides.

 	5. Ensuring that websites and apps built are performant for your target audience, and address performance issues:

 		a.
 Have as part of the infrastructure devices that are commonly used by the customers to  access and use the product during  development.
-This will allow you to  capture some bottlenecks that could be obvious and inherent during development
+This will allow you to
+		   capture some bottlenecks that could be obvious and inherent during development

 		b.
 Research into  customer needs.
 This is fed into requirement gathering, analysed and turned into specification.

 		c.
 Have automated debugging tools available and incorporated in the code building phase.
 		   Use Dev and debugging Tools built into browser.
 		   Use integrated test frameworks like BrowserStack, Selenium and BDD (Behavior Driven Design) to handle user stories and acceptance criteria.

 		d.
 Have a usability testing phases whiles the product is being built.
 Done to gather customer feedback

 		e.
 Ensure a beta  release of the application will be in place and create a segmentation for a cross section of customers to evaluate.

 		   Normally segmentation is done with loyalty uses.
-These are reliable customers who use the application very often, so it is important to seek their opinion
+These are reliable customers who use the application very often,so it is important to seek their opinion

 		f.
-Engage positive feedback, workshops with customer services and platform/release management/DevOps to review customer concerns with view to refining product features,
+Engage positive feedback, workshops with customer services and platform/release management/DevOps to review customer concerns with view to refining product features.

 		g.
 Use Analytics tools to build statistics and pattern of customer behaviour i.e - Omniture/Google Analytics